StepanNazar/city-report/README.md

 npm run start-angular
 # or with Yarn
 yarn start-angular

-# Start React frontend (legacy)
+# Alternatively, you can use 'npm start' or 'yarn start' to run the Angular frontend:
-npm run start-react
+npm start
 # or with Yarn
-yarn start-react
+yarn start

-# Next 3 commands are same for other directories
 # Start the Flask API backend
 npm run start-api
 # or with Yarn